Lemonade stand

 A lemonade stand is a business that is commonly owned and operated by a child or children, to sell lemonade.
 The concept has become iconic of youthful summertime American culture to the degree that parodies and variations on the concept exist across media.
-The term may also be used to refer to stands that sell similar beverages like iced tea.
+The term may also be used to refer to stands that sell similar beverages like iced tea and soda.
+It is typically done in the summer season.

 The stand may be a folding table, while the archetypical version is custom-made out of plywood or cardboard boxes.
-A paper sign on front advertises the lemonade stand.
+A paper sign in front typically advertises the lemonade stand.

 Educational benefits

 Lemonade stands are often viewed as a way for children to experience business at a young age.
 The ideas of profit, economic freedom, and teamwork are often attributed to traits lemonade stands can instill.
 However, unlike a real business, they benefit from free labor and rent, and may have a lack of expenses.

 Legality

-In some areas, lemonade stands are usually in technical violation of several laws, including operation without a business license or permit, lack of adherence to health codes, and sometimes child labor laws.
+In some areas, lemonade stands are usually in technical violation of several laws, including operation without a business license and/or permit, lack of adherence to health codes, and sometimes child labor laws.
+Lemonade stands have been known to spread disease due to poor sanitation, including a 1941 case in Chicago where 12 people were infected with poliovirus virus, five of whom were paralyzed, from a child's lemonade stand.

-Prosecutions of lemonade stand operations are extremely rare, but have been known to occur, typically to public outcry.
-As an example, a child's lemonade stand was shut down in the town of Overton, Texas in June 2015.
-When the mother tried to get a permit, she was told she would be required to have her kitchen inspected.
+Enforcement of these laws for lemonade stand operations are extremely rare, but have been known to occur, typically to public outcry.
+In June 2015, police in Overton, Texas told children running a lemonade stand that they would need to apply for a permit and check with the health department before selling perishable food.

 In 2018, Country Time created Legal-Ade, which pays up to $300 of the legal fees for lemonade stands fined in 2017 or 2018, or for 2018 permits.

 The New York Legislature took up a bill in 2019 that, if passed, will explicitly make lemonade stands operated by minors legal and exempt from most regulations.
 As of that summer, fourteen U.S. states explicitly allow operation of a lemonade stand without a permit.